mcosovic/JuliaGrid.jl/docs/src/manual/badDataAnalysis.md

 outlier.label
 ```

 As before, the identified measurement is set out-of-service within the `Measurement` type.
-This corresponds to resetting non-zero elements to zero in the coefficient matrix and mean vector, effectively removing its impact:
+This corresponds to resetting nonzero elements to zero in the coefficient matrix and mean vector, effectively removing its impact:
 ```@repl ACSEWLS
 analysis.method.mean
 analysis.method.coefficient